GenevieveAN/GA4-BigQuery-Marketing-Analytics/funnel-analysis/README.md

 Segmentation: Analyze by device type, new vs. returning users Revenue impact: Calculate lost revenue at each drop-off point A/B testing: Measure impact of checkout optimizations

+This analysis demonstrates how funnel analysis can reveal hidden conversion barriers and prioritize optimization efforts for maximum business impact.